willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 In this section we discuss the details of the networks used for generating attention maps for our evaluation of EBP on temporal networks.

-The network weights were provided for the network trained on UCF101 using ImageNet weight initialisation by CUHK and BEOID using the UCF101 network's weights for initialisation to reduce overfitting.
+The pretrained network models trained on UCF101 and BEOID were obtained from CUHK[@wang2015_GoodPracticesVery] and UoB[@moltisanti2017_TrespassingBoundariesLabeling] respectively.
+The UCF101 trained network was trained using ImageNet weight initialisation for both network streams.
+The BEOID trained network was trained initialising weights from the UCF101 trained model to reduce overfitting as BEOID is a small dataset.
 The accuracy of the network on the two datasets is detailed in [@tbl:network-accuracy-results].

-We build on top of the EBP example code provided by Zhang \etal{} available on GitHub^[[https://github.com/jimmie33/Caffe-ExcitationBP](https://github.com/jimmie33/Caffe-ExcitationBP)], we too make our work available on GitHub^[[https://github.com/willprice/two-stream-action-cnn-analysis](https://github.com/willprice/two-stream-action-cnn-analysis)].
+We build on top of the EBP example code provided by Zhang \etal{} available on GitHub^[[https://github.com/jimmie33/Caffe-ExcitationBP](https://github.com/jimmie33/Caffe-ExcitationBP)], making our work available on GitHub^[[https://github.com/willprice/two-stream-action-cnn-analysis](https://github.com/willprice/two-stream-action-cnn-analysis)].

 ## Jitter extrema